Archdiocese of Quebec: New France

 From the beginning of colonisation of the New World, the Church influenced the politics and policies of New France.
 Even during the first voyages of Jacques Cartier in the 16th century, missionary priests would accompany the explorers on their voyages to the New World.
 After two failed attempts to settle in Acadia, in 1608, Québec City was founded by Samuel de Champlain, giving the Church a solid base to spread the faith to the Indigenous populations.
 In 1615, the Recollet missionaries arrived in Québec, followed by the Jesuit missionaries 10 years later.
 Their presence would help drive the colonies, giving the colonizers a moral reason for their presence, as well as giving the Church an influential position in domestic and local policy.
 In 1658, the Church would establish an apostolic vicariate by Pope Alexander VII, 124 years since the first voyage of Jacques Cartier in 1534.
 The vicar apostolic was François de Laval.
 As the vicar apostolic of Québec, Laval was a central member of the Sovereign Council of New France.
 Arguably, while he was charged with only the spiritual matters of New France, he had the most influence as he was the highest representative of the Church, as well as having excellent relations with King Louis XIV.
 In 1663, Laval would establish the Seminary of Québec.
 In 1674, with the population of New France growing rapidly and the Seminary of Québec enrolling more students, Pope Clement X elevated the apostolic vicariate to a diocese, which would depend directly on the Holy See; this provision would later secure its permanence after New France passed into the hands of Great Britain in 1760.
 At its peak, in 1712, the Diocese of Québec covered the entire American continent to the Gulf of Mexico.
 Only the British colonies that would later become the United States and the Spanish colony of Florida were not under the authority of the Bishop of Quebec.

 British rule

-Under British rule, the peoples of Québec were discriminated against in respect of their Catholic faith and their language.
-Any person in the Empire wanting to take a position had to take the Test Oath which denounced their faith.
-Because almost all the colonists were French-speaking Catholics, the Test Oath prevented the local population from participating in local politics.
-However, in 1774, the British Parliament passed the Quebec Act that allowed Québec to restore the use of French customary law ("Coutume de Paris") in private matters alongside the British common law system, and allowed the Church to collect tithes on the businesses and property of Catholics.
-In 1819, the diocese was elevated to an archdiocese.
-By 1840, political leaders formally recognized the Church.
-The Archdiocese of Québec was split into new dioceses as the population increased.
+Following the establishment of British rule in Quebec in 1763, the new regime implemented a series of laws which restricted the rights of Catholics.
+However, in 1774 the Parliament of Great Britain passed the Quebec Act, which allowed the Catholic Church to collect tithes on the businesses and property of Catholics in Quebec.
+In 1819, the diocese was elevated to an archdiocese, and by 1840 Canadian political leaders formally recognized the Church.
+Over the course of the 19th century, the Archdiocese of Quebec was split into new dioceses as Quebec's population increased.